davidgma/google-sheets-demo/README.md

 }
 ```

-This is loaded by google-auth.service.ts.
+This is called by google-auth.service.ts.

 In line with the Google documentation, you also need 2 meta tags in the head section of the index.html file.
 You don't need to put the script tag in there because it doesn't work and it's dealt with using the service above.
 And you don't need the div tag yet - that goes in a component.